Ainaži: Climate

+Ainaži has a humid continental climate (Köppen Dfb).

 Economy

-The most important industries are forestry, woodworking and trade.
-In addition, its location at the Latvia-Estonia border on the A1 road (Latvia), part of Via Baltica international highway favors transit/transport industries.
+The most important industries are forestry, woodworking, and trade.
+In addition, its location at the Latvia-Estonia border on the A1 road (Latvia), which is part of the Via Baltica international highway, favors transit/transport industries.

 Demographics

-The population of Ainaži and the surrounding area in 2005 was 1794 people, the smallest official town of Vidzeme.
+The population of Ainaži and the surrounding area in 2005 was 1,794 people, the smallest official town of Vidzeme.
 Latvians made up 92% of the inhabitants, Russians 3%, Estonians 2%, and others 4%.
 From 2004 the population had decreased by 5.08% (96 inhabitants).